-Bethesda’s planning to launch a Fallout 76 beta before the game’s release in November and this guide will take you through everything you need to know if you want to try Fallout 76 early.
+Bethesda’s Fallout 76 beta is here and this guide will take you through everything you need to know if you want to try Fallout 76 early.

-Fallout 76 pre-orders are live and Bethesda’s next entry in the Fallout series arrives on Xbox One, PlayStation 4, and Windows PC on November 14th.
+Fallout 76 pre-orders are live and Bethesda’s next entry in the Fallout series hits the Xbox One, PlayStation 4, and Windows PC on November 14th.

-If you want to try the game out before that you’ll be able to do so via the Fallout 76 beta.
-The beta will let you try the full version of the game ahead of the official release date and it’ll also help Bethesda squash bugs and performance problems before the game arrives this fall.
+If you want to try the game out before the release date you can do so via the Fallout 76 beta.
+The beta lets you try the full version of the game ahead of the official release date and it’ll also help Bethesda squash bugs and performance problems before the game arrives this fall.

 You Need to Pre-Order Fallout 76